fornellas/eglib/docs/index.rst

 eglib
 =====

-eglib is a portable graphics library for interfacing with LCD, OLED, e-ink / e-paper displays, usable from microcontrollers to Linux.
+A portable graphics C library for interfacing with LCD, OLED, e-ink / e-paper displays, usable from microcontrollers to Linux.

 Its design provides a simple but coherent interface enjoyable from both the perspective of end users or HAL / display driver developers.